cincospenguinos/TVM/README.md

 ### TODO

 * What is the grammar for this?
 I'm thinking some combination of Mini Java, Ruby, and Lox.
 I think the only primitive type should be an integer, and everything else is in its standard library.
 I think we should do a copypasta import kind of thing, but maybe with a multi-pass compiler (I like `#include` directives, personally)

+## PROJECT TODOS

+- [ ] GitLab/Travis CI pipeline for building/testing/deploying?
+- [ ] golangci-lint to check things like errors and stuff